moliver28/research-handbook/content/handbook/security/product-security/product-security-contributions.md

 - /handbook/security/product-security/product-security-contributions
 ---

-One of Product Security missions is to contribute to security features and capabilities to the GitLab code.
-This page will serve as showcase of our successes in contributing to the product.
+One of the missions of the Product Security department is to contribute security features and capabilities into GitLab codebases.
+This page serves as a showcase of our successes in contributing to the product.

 ## Contributions